fraterrisus/walkthroughs/aethus/items.md

 | Depthane | 4x [Hardened Glass](#hardened-glass), 3x Tangrite Frame, 1x Depthane's Heart, 1x Depthane Ore |
 | Quarinium | 4x [Hardened Glass](#hardened-glass), 3x Tangrite Frame, 1x Miner's Bane, 1x Quarinium Ore |

-Focusing Lenses are upgraded versions of [Drill Bits](#drill-bit), used in the Lost World and Magma Rifts to power a handful of mining lasers.
+Focusing Lenses are fancier [Drill Bits](#drill-bit), used in the Lost World and Magma Rifts to enable a handful of mining lasers.
 Don't be afraid to craft them as soon as you find a drill that needs one; you can always [recycle](#recycling-station) any that you find afterwards.

 {% endaethusitem %}
 {% aethusitem 'Foucer Crystals' %}

-*Where:* Mined from Tangrite Nodes in the Lost World.
+*Where:* Mined from Tangrite Nodes in the Lost World, or produced by the drill in the valley behind Epsilon.

 An important crafting ingredient.
 Used to craft several things from Tangrite, but most importantly (and in the largest quantity) they're used to create [Hardened Glass](#hardened-glass).